bionic-gpt/bionic-gpt/website/content/docs/administration/roles.md

 ![Alt text](/landing-page/teams.png "Start Screen")

-## Restricting the Team Colloborator
+## Restricting the Team Collaborator

 Currently we don't have a user interface for RBAC however you can manage it yourself using by [Connecting to the database](http://bionic-gpt.com/docs/administration/db-connecting/).